-Unlike the gradual disappearance of a planet (small disc) a star vanishes instantly demonstrating that it is a point source of light as viewed from the Forth demonstrating that it is a point source of light as viewed from the Earth.
+Unlike the gradual disappearance of a planet (small disc) a star vanishes instantly demonstrating that it is a point source of light as viewed from the Earth.

 For all occultation events start observing 10 to 15 minutes before the predicted time to identify the required star and to allow for slightly different time if you are not at Greenwich.
 Use an accurate watch to record the time that you observe the occultation remembering that times are UT not BST.